ScilifelabDataCentre/dds_web/doc/architecture/decisions/0021-plan-for-2024-objectives-and-key-results.md

 ## Context

 The Product Owner (PO) / Project Leader (PL) of Team Hermes - responsible for the development and maintenance of the Data Delivery System (DDS) - is going on parental leave from November 17th 2023.
 Due do this, and that the substitute(s) / replacement(s) has not had enough time to learn the system in order to fully take over the PO / PL responsibilities, there needs to be a plan for what the team should work on during the coming year.
-Starting a more formal plans for the coming year (now and in the future) is also a general improvement to the team and stakeholders, since it will allow for more tranparancy outward and help guide the team's focus.
+Starting a more formal plans for the coming year (now and in the future) is also a general improvement to the team and stakeholders, since it will allow for more tranparency outward and help guide the team's focus.

-In order to plan for the coming year (2024, and December 2023), the team is using the tool _OKRs: Objects and Key Results_.
+In order to plan for the coming year (2024, and December 2023), the team is using the tool / method _OKRs: Objects and Key Results_.

 > OKR [is] a collaborative goal-setting methodology used by teams and individuals to set challenging, ambitious goals with measurable results.
 >